 Hard Rock Cafe Newcastle

-I’m always less enthusiastic about chain restaurants like this but I’m sure it will be a big hit for some, and it’s in a good spot on the quayside in the Guildhall building.
+I’ve actually received an invite to the opening of the Hard Rock Cafe but unfortunately I can’t go, so it’s definitely coming soon and I’m sure it will be a big hit for those who like the whole Hard Rock concept.
+It’s in a great spot on the quayside in the Guildhall building.
 I think its the perfect location for a place like that, not too far from other chains like Slug & Lettuce, and an easy choice for tourists.

 Khai Khai Indian Restaurant